yandex-cloud/docs/en/billing/qa/payment.md

 #### How can I change the email address for receiving payment documents?  {#change-email}

-Only the owner of the billing account can change the details.
-If you are the owner, follow the instructions in [Change your billing account data](../operations/change-data.md).
+Only the owner of the billing account can change the payment details.
+If you are the owner, follow the instructions in the section [How to change billing account details](../operations/change-data.md).

 #### How is resource consumption charged?  {#tariffs}

 Yandex.Cloud resources are consumed on an as-needed basis.
-The amount of resources consumed is calculated individually for each service.
+The amount for resources consumed is calculated individually for each service.

 For more information, see [Pricing](../pricing.md).